Ian McMillan (poet): Background

-McMillan was born in Darfield, West Riding of Yorkshire, son of John McMillan, a naval officer, and Olive Wood, a shop clerk.
+McMillan was born in Darfield, South Yorkshire, son of John McMillan, a naval officer, and Olive Wood, a shop clerk.
 McMillan married on 21 July 1979.
 His son Andrew McMillan is a poet who won the Guardian First Book Award 2015 for his debut poetry book Physical.

 McMillan attended Low Valley Junior School and Wath Grammar School, later graduating in Modern Studies from North Staffordshire Polytechnic in 1978.
 He started performing on the live poetry circuit in the 1970s.
 He has had several volumes of his own poetry published, for both adults and children.
 In his writing and broadcasting he has promoted the wider appreciation of poetry.

 In addition he has had journalism published in the magazines Q and Mojo, and writes a weekly column in his home town's local newspaper, The Barnsley Chronicle.
 He is styled "poet in residence" to his hometown football club Barnsley F.C.
 His play Sister Josephine Kicks the Habit, based on the work of fellow Yorkshireman Jake Thackray, premiered in 2005.
 In June 2010 McMillan was appointed poet-in-residence at the English National Opera.

 McMillan wrote the libretto for The Arsonists, the world's first opera written in a South Yorkshire dialect, which received its premiere on 18 November 2017.

+Personal life

+Ian McMillan is the father of poet Andrew Mcmillan.
+He lives in Darfield, the village of his birth.